Curfew pushed back to 9:30 p.m. in Quebec's red zones | CBC News

 "We can take an evening walk but indoor gatherings are still forbidden," Legault said.

-Legault announced the loosening of several measures, including allowing theatres and show venues to reopen on March 26.
+Legault announced the loosening of several measures, including allowing theatres and show venues in red zones to reopen on March 26.
+Audiences of up to 250 people will be allowed but they will need to wear procedural masks and remain distanced.

+Places of worship in red zones will be allowed to host up to 25 people; the current limit is 10.
+As in theatres, people will need to wear masks and keep their distance.

+The premier explained why religious services are required to be small, saying congregations tend to be tight-knit communities and it would be more difficult to enforce distancing rules than in theatres, where most people are strangers.

 The premier said the vaccination campaign is getting into full swing and officials expect everyone over the age of 65 to be vaccinated by mid-April.

-"We have to stay very careful for a few more weeks," Legault said.
+"We have to stay very careful for a few more weeks," Legault said, but he and other officials were unable to predict what this coming summer will look like despite the plan to vaccinate everybody who wants it by the Fête nationale du Québec.

-Health Minister Christian Dubé said more than 34,000 people were vaccinated on March 12 and some 1,500 pharmacies across Quebec will soon be offering the vaccine as well.
+Health Minister Christian Dubé said more than 34,000 people were vaccinated on Fridayand some 1,500 pharmacies across Quebec will soon be offering the vaccine as well.

 As long as people continue to follow the guidelines, get tested and co-operate with contact tracing efforts, the health minister said the situation should not spiral out of control.